 How switching from salaried employment to self-employment affects your pension

-When you become self-employed or start working for an employer, it affects the way you accrue your pension.
+When you become self-employed, it affects the way you accrue your pension.
 As a self-employed professional (zzp’er) you have to build up a pension yourself.
 When in employment, you can rely on your employer.
 But how does it work if you are a salaried employee and you run your own business on the side?
 This article will take you through all the main changes.

 Entrepreneurs are responsible for building up their own pensions.
 Employees are not.
 Make sure to align your various pension plans and pension savings.
-That way, you can rest assured that you will have enough income to live off when you retire.
+That way, you can ensure you will have enough income to live off when you retire.

 About your pension

-The Dutch pension system consists of 3 elements, the 3 pension pillars.
+The Dutch pension system is made up of 3 elements, the pensioenpijlers (pension pillars, in Dutch).
 You can save up money for retirement in each of these pillars separately.
 How you save up depends on your situation.
 The three pillars are:

 1. The state pension (AOW), is a minimum basic pension that everyone gets.
 The state pension amount depends on how many years you lived or worked in the Netherlands.